Treatment of White-nose Syndrome

-White-nose syndrome of bats (WNS) continues to decimate North American hibernating bat species.
-The disease is caused by a psychrophilic (cold-loving) fungus, Pseudogymnoascus destructans, which was likely introduced into North American from Eurasia.
-Research has identified that there was a single introduction of P. destructans into North America in 2006, which has since spread to 31 states, including an apparent long-distance jump to Washington state.
-There are currently no known viable treatment options for WNS as it continues to threaten hibernating bat species.
+White-nose syndrome of bats (WNS) continues to kill hibernating bat species in North America.
+The disease is caused by a psychrophilic (cold-loving) fungus, Pseudogymnoascus destructans, which is native to areas of Europe and Asia.
+Research has confirmed that there was a single introduction of P. destructans to North America in 2006 and it has since spread to more than 30 states, including a long-distance jump to Washington state.
+There are currently no known treatment options for bats suffering from WNS.

-This study will determine if UV light is a potential treatment option for WNS-infected bats.
+This study will determine if UV light is a potential treatment option for WNS-infected bats and, if so, how much UV light is required over what period of time.

 Drees, Kevin; Palmer, Jonathan; Sebra, Robert; Lorch, Jeffrey M.; Chen, Cynthia; Wu, Cheng-Cang; Bok, Jin Woo; Keller, Nancy P.; Blehert, David S.; Cuomo, Christina; Lindner, Daniel L.; Foster, Jeffrey T. 2016.
 Use of multiple sequencing technologies to produce a high-quality genome of the fungus Pseudogymnoascus destructans, the causative agent of bat white-nose syndrome.
 Genome Announcements.
 4(3). e00445-16.
 2 p. http://dx.doi.org/10.1128/genomeA.00445-16.